-Food Parlour is a smart web application, this provides a registration and login for User.
+Our application is an IT Agency Support.
+There are produce many services, Example (Web Application, App, SEO, etc) and buy Software, this provides a registration and login for Users.
 Users can register by giving their necessary details.
 After successful registration, the user can log in by giving a username and password.
 Then the user has to fill up their profile.
 A user can see other user-profiles and also post.